 Is Sultanahmet crowded with tourists?

-Yes—Sultanahmet is one of Istanbul’s most visited areas so that it can feel very crowded during peak travel months and busy daytime hours.
+Yes—Sultanahmet is one of Istanbul’s most-visited areas, so it can feel very crowded during peak travel months and busy daytime hours.

 Is Sultanahmet safe at night?

-Sultanahmet is generally safe at night in the main tourist streets and well-lit areas, but you should still use standard city precautions.
+Sultanahmet is generally safe at night on the main tourist streets and in well-lit areas, but you should still exercise standard city precautions.

 Are there public transportation options between Beyoğlu and Sultanahmet?

 Yes.
-A common route is the T1 tram from Sultanahmet toward Kabataş, then the F1 funicular up to Taksim (and the reverse).
+A common route is the T1 tram from Sultanahmet to Kabataş, then the F1 funicular to Taksim (and vice versa).
 Buses and taxis also operate, but traffic can significantly slow trips.

 How do you get to Taksim from Sultanahmet?